oharsta/university-foo/README.md

 * The application does not enforce that a REST call can only access the data for the student that authorized the client application
 * The API currently is very limited and only supports accessing student profiles
 * There is no elaborate help section (analogue to http://developer.yammer.com/api/oauth2.html)
+* The university-foo currently has no client registration support (client_id, secret, logo, name and redirect_uri)